CAAPIM/Releases/README.md

 So we decided to Decouple the Proximity Framework (which hosts QRCode, BLE based login) out of the MAS Foundation Framework, such that our customers can opt-in only when they want to do Proximity Login.
 Now Developers have to include MASProximity Framework separately while developing their application.

-#### Samsung SDS Nexsign Integration deprecation
+#### Samsung SDS Nexsign Integration Removal
-CA Mobile API Gateway and Samsung SDS Nexsign Integration is deprecated.
+CA Mobile API Gateway and Samsung SDS Nexsign Integration is not part of this release.

 ### Product Compatibility